kingchenc/Temtem-Helper/README.md

 - **Real-time Monitoring**: Visual feedback with green circle highlighting for detected elements

 ### TODO
-- **Input Methods**: Currently using safe foreground clicks (Temtem window needs focus).
-Optional background clicks could be implemented but would risk detection by Unity's anti-cheat system - user's choice for future development
+- **Input Methods**: Currently using safe window focus for inputs.
+Optional background methods could be implemented but would risk detection
+- **Additional Languages**: Add more template sets for different game languages
+- **Auto-Update**: Implement automatic updates for template images when game UI changes

 ## Requirements